 OR, they can complete a paper form EL-131 Voter Registration Application and turn it in to the clerk with a valid proof of residency.

 Voters can request an absentee ballot online at MyVoteWisconsin

 OR, they can complete a paper Form EL-121 Application for Absentee Ballot Request and turn it in to the clerk with a valid photo ID.

 Registering to Vote

 (Note: For those who need to register first, the residency requirement is 28 days.
 Those not residing here for the 28 days must vote in the previous municipality where they lived.)

 - You must be a U.S. Citizen.

 - You must be 18 years old on Election Day.

-- You have been a resident of your election district for 10 days prior to the election.
+- You have been a resident of your election district for at least 28 consecutive days prior to the election.

 - You have not lost your right to vote. i.e. – not currently serving a sentence including incarceration, parole, probation or extended supervision for a felony conviction, and not otherwise disqualified from voting.